 How To Check If A Website Was Built Using WordPress

+WordPress is the most popular tool to create websites and blogs.
+Today, WordPress powers more than 35% of all websites in the world with a known content management system.
+And that number will no doubt continue to grow!
 Since one out of every four websites on the entire internet is developed with WordPress, it’s likely you’ve come across a great website design and wondered if it in fact was built using WordPress.

-If you are looking through websites for ideas for your own website or any other reason, it would be handy to know how to check whether a website was built using WordPress right?
-Well that’s why we’ve assembled five easy ways to identify a WordPress website.
+If you are looking for ideas for your own website, you might want to check whether a website uses WordPress.
+That’s why we’ve assembled five easy ways to identify a WordPress website.

-1) Check for the “Powered by WordPress” Text in the Footer
+1. Check for the “Powered by WordPress” Text in the Footer

 The easiest way of identifying a WordPress website is to look for the “Powered by WordPress” text at the very bottom of the page.

-2) Add /WP-Admin to the Domain Name
+2. Add /WP-Admin to the Domain Name

-Every WordPress website has its own login page where the website’s administrators log in to the WP platform.
+Every WordPress website has its own login page where the website’s administrators log in to the platform.

 The login page is always hidden to users on the frontend, but to access it you just need to add “/wp-admin” to the website’s domain.

-3) Search the Sites Source Code for WordPress Elements
+3. Search the Site’s Source Code for WordPress Elements

 To do this, simply right-click on any part of the website then click “View Source,” which brings up the source code script.